felias-fogg/dw-link/docs/quickstart.md

 dw-server.py -g
 ```

-The `dw-server.py` script will discover the serial port of the hardware debugger, if there is any, and start *Gede*, which will present the following window.
+The `dw-server.py` script will discover the serial port of the hardware debugger, if there is any, and start Gede, which will present the following window.

 ![gede](pics/gede-start.png)

 `Project dir` and `Program` are specific to your debugging session.
-The former is the directory *Gede* was started in, the latter is the location of the ELF file.
+The former is the directory Gede was started in, the latter is the location of the ELF file.
 The rest should be copied as it is shown.
 And with clicking on `OK`, you start a debugging session.
 Johan Henriksson, the author of the GUI, has written up two [short tutorials](https://gede.dexar.se/pmwiki.php?n=Site.Tutorials) about using the GUI.
 I won't add anything here.

-*Gede* has now an additional command (arrow pointing down) that re-downloads the binary to the target.
+Gede has now an additional command (arrow pointing down) that re-downloads the binary to the target.
 This means that after a small change to the program, you do not have to fire the thing up again, but you simply reload the modified ELF file.

 ![gede](pics/gede.png)